American Express unveils blockchain-enabled payments

 The Ripple network will help connect U.S. customers to the UK, Amex said.

-Santander UK is a financial services provider in the UK, wholly-owned by Spanish Santander Group (SAN.MC).
+Santander UK is a financial services provider in the UK, wholly-owned by Spanish Santander Group.

 Reporting By Aparajita Saxena in Bengaluru; Editing by Martina D'Couto